SMARTHON/smarthon-docs-zh_TW/docs/smartcity/chapter4.md

 After connected to WiFi, micro:bit will connect to control server and keep listening to the WAN command

-* Every day at 6pm, clock will trigger IFTTT to send out micro:bit WAN command “Pin_On”
+* Every day at 6pm, clock will trigger IFTTT to send out micro:bit WAN command “Light_On”
 * Micro:bit will recevie the command
 * The LED on P0 will be turned on.
 ![auto_fit](images/Ch4/Ch4_2_result.png)<P>